Answer-Set Programs for Reasoning about Counterfactual Interventions and Responsibility Scores for Classification: Counterfactual-Intervention Programs

 In order to avoid going back to the original entity through counterfactual interventions, we may impose a {\em hard program constraint} \cite{leone}.
 These constraints are rules with empty head, which capture a negation.
 They have the effect of discarding the models where the body becomes true.
 In this case: { } Next, we stop performing interventions when we switch the label to \verb+no+, which introduces the annotation \verb+s+: { } Finally, we introduce an extra program constraint, to avoid computing models where the original entity never changes label.
 Those models will not contain the original eid with annotation \verb+s+: { } The rest of the program uses counterfactual interventions to collect individual changes (next rules), sets of them, cardinalities of those sets, etc. { } With them, we will obtain, for example, the atom \verb+expl(e,humidity,normal)+ in some of the models of the program, because there is a counterfactual entity that changes normal humidity into high (c.f.
 Section \ref{sec:cla}).
 The atom indicates that original value \verb+normal+ for \verb+humidity+ is part of an explanation for entity \verb+e+. \ignore{ { }} Contingency sets for a feature value are obtained with the rules below.
 Since we keep everywhere the eid, it is good enough to collect the names of the features whose values are changed.
 For this we use predicate \verb+cont(E,U,S)+.
 Here, \verb+U+ is a feature (with changed value), \verb+S+ is the {\em set of all} \ feature names whose values are changed together with that for \verb+U+.
 These sets are build using the built-in set functions of {\em DLV-Complex}.
 Similarly with the built-in set membership check.

 The construction is such that one keeps adding contingency features, using pre-contingency sets, until there is nothing else to add.
-In this way the contingency sets contain all the features that have to be changed with the one at hand \verb+U+. \ For example, in one of the models we will find the atom \verb+cont(e,humidity,{})+, meaning that a change of the humidity value alone, i.e. with empty contingency set, suffices to switch the label.
+In this way the contingency sets contain all the features that have to be changed with the one at hand \verb+U+. \ For example, in one of the models we will find the atom \verb+cont(e,humidity,{})+, meaning that a change of the humidity value alone, i.e. with empty contingency set, suffices to switch the label. \ Each counterfactual version of entity $\e$ will be represented by a model of the program.
+Due to model minimality, the associated set of changes of feature values that accompany a counterfactual change of feature value, say $\mbf{x}$ in $\e$, will correspond to a {\em minimal}, but not necessarily minimum, contingency set $\mbf{Y}$ for $\mbf{x}$ in $\e$ (c.f.
+Section \ref{sec:xresp}).

 The generation of contingency sets is now useful for the computation of the inverse of the $\mbox{\sf x-Resp}$ score.
 For this we can use the built-in set-cardinality operation \verb+#card(S,M)+ of {\em DLV-Complex}.
 Here, \verb+M+ is the cardinality of set \verb+S+.
 The score will be the result of adding $1$ to the cardinality \verb+M+ of a contingency set \verb+S+: